Server Side Config

 Enabling Server Side Config

-If you don't wish to write a config file to disk, you can use the --repo-config-json
+If you don't wish to write a config file to disk, you can use the --repo-config-json flag or ATLANTIS_REPO_CONFIG_JSON environment variable to specify your config as JSON.
+See --repo-config-json for an example.

 Example Server Side Repo